Wonder Park: Production

+The film's sound design, editing and pre-mixing was done by John Marquis and his team (consisting of Diego Perez, Emma Present, Michele Perrone and Jonathan Klein) at E² Sound, starting in January 2017 and lasting for 17 months.
+The team was given time to refine the audio, and had multiple previews for test audiences.
+Two of the previews had a temporary music score, while another two had mockups of the final score composed by Steven Price.
+The final mix was completed at Technicolor's Stage 1, overseen by Anna Behlmer and Terry Porter, who were re-recording mixers for the sound effects and dialogue/music, respectively.

 In January 2018, it was reported that Brown was fired from the production by Paramount Pictures, following an investigation into complaints of "inappropriate and unwanted conduct".
+The film was nearly complete at the time of Brown's firing.
 Paramount offered the director's credit to multiple key creative personnel on the film, but they refused, fearing the film would be detrimental to their careers.
-The position went then uncredited in the film.
+David Feiss, Robert Iscove and Clare Kilner were brought in to finish the film, but the position would go uncredited in the film.
 (Note: The name "Alan Smithee", formerly sometimes used in such situations, was discontinued by the Directors Guild of America in 2000.)
 In April 2018, the title of the film was changed from Amusement Park to Wonder Park.
+During the film's marketing campaign, promotional staff reported that early cuts of the film had a darker plot centered directly on childhood grief and loss, in which June's mother died from her illness, June and her father returned home from her funeral, and Peanut was haunted by losing the "voice in his ear" after June's mother's passing, and the final scene featured June and her father embracing while the Darkness still loomed over the park.
+Following Brown's firing, the plot was altered to have June's mother survive her illness.

 Music

 The music for Wonder Park was scored by composer Steven Price.
 The album was released on March 8, 2019, a week before the film was released into theatres.

 Grace VanderWaal recorded the song "Hideaway" for the film.

 In April 2018, it was reported that Rachel Platten would perform an original song for Wonder Park.
 The single, titled "Wonder", was released in March 2019.